-"Listening to the voices of children for the substantial strengthening of child protection systems in Greece"
+"Let's listen to the children for the substantial strengthening of child protection systems in Greece"

 This past year has been a significant period for Terre des hommes Hellas.
 In 2022, we reached our 8th year of presence in Greece as a Tdh movement and the 6th year since the establishment of Tdh Hellas as a national non-profit organisation in Greece.
 We are celebrating our accomplishments and learning from the challenges we faced as an organisation.